 This was the site of the Iron Mountain – Missouri Pacific Terminal, circa 1892.
 The rail line for this station curved south on Common Street and east and north to connect to Alexandria and points north.
 The terminal was demolished in the late 1960's.

 Other nearby markers.
-At least 8 other markers are within 3 miles of this marker, measured as the crow flies.
-Lake Charles High School Kilties (approx. 0.3 miles away); St. Charles Academy (approx. 0.3 miles away); The Arcade Theatre and Miller Building, the Paramount and the Weber Building (approx. 0.3 miles away); Louisiana Baptist Orphanage (approx. 0.7 miles away); Goldband Studio (approx. 0.9 miles away); Killen Field (approx. one mile away); Ball's Auditorium (approx. 1.6 miles away); LaGrange High School (approx. 2.2 miles away).
+At least 8 other markers are within walking distance of this marker.
+Lake Charles High School Kilties (approx. 0.3 miles away); St. Charles Academy (approx. 0.3 miles away); The Arcade Theatre and Miller Building, the Paramount and the Weber Building (approx. 0.3 miles away); Captain Daniel Johannes Goos (approx. 0.3 miles away); Lake Charles 9/11 Memorial (approx. 0.4 miles away); Christian Science (approx. 0.4 miles away); Louisiana Baptist Orphanage (approx. 0.7 miles away); 44th Air Refueling Squadron (approx. ¾ mile away).
 Touch for a list and map of all markers in Lake Charles.

 Also see . . .
 Lost Landmarks of Lake Charles.
 (Submitted on April 13, 2018, by Cajun Scrambler of Assumption, Louisiana.)

 Credits.
 This page was last revised on April 13, 2018.
-This page originally submitted on April 13, 2018, by Cajun Scrambler of Assumption, Louisiana.
-This page has been viewed 81 times since then.
+It was originally submitted on April 13, 2018, by Cajun Scrambler of Assumption, Louisiana.
+This page has been viewed 146 times since then and 25 times this year.
 Photos: 1, 2. submitted on April 13, 2018.